GameFoundry/bsf/Documentation/Manuals/Native/User/renderingObjects.md

-Rendering objects						{#renderingObjects}
+Renderable object						{#renderingObjects}
 ===============

-We are now finally ready to start displaying things on the screen.
-To render something you must create the @ref bs::CRenderable "Renderable" component.
+As the name implies, the renderable object allows you to display an object in the scene.
+It is represeted by the @ref bs::CRenderable "Renderable" component.
+The component requires you to assign a **Mesh** to render, as well as a **Material** to render the mesh with.
+Both of these are resources, and we'll explain them in the following chapters.

 # Creating a renderable
 **Renderable** is created as any component, and requires no additional parameters.